madeline-underwood/arm-learning-paths/content/install-guides/anaconda.md

 The install will take a couple of minutes to complete.

-The batch installation will not setup the shell.
+The batch installation will not set up the shell.

-To setup the shell run.
+To set up the shell run:

 ```bash
 eval "$($HOME/anaconda3/bin/conda shell.bash hook)"